hexhowk/openmw-fontscolor-for-SkyUI/docs/source/reference/postprocessing/omwfx.rst

 Special Attributes
 ##################

-To maintain maximum capatiblity for future releases, some OpenMW specific keywords, attributes, and functions must be used in place of their alternatives.
+To maintain maximum compatability with future releases, OpenMW defines specific keywords, attributes, and functions for you to use.
+These should be used instead of their
-Reference the table below to see these changes.
+GLSL equivalent.
+Refer to the table below to view these mappings.

 +-------------------+---------------------------------------------------------+
 | .omwfx            | Description                                             |